Skip to content ↓

 St Gabriel’s

 Around 60% of English words have Latin or Greek in their etymological roots.
-At St Gabriel’s we follow the Cambridge Latin Course and Greek to GCSE which allows our students to develop their knowledge of the languages alongside the history and culture of the Greek and Roman world, whilst also enriching their grasp of English and other modern languages.
+At St Gabriel’s we follow the Cambridge Latin Course to GCSE, which allows our students to develop their knowledge of the language alongside the history and culture of the Roman world, whilst also enriching their grasp of English and other modern languages.

 Latin is taught as a logical yet dynamic and engaging subject, involving the inductive learning of linguistic forms and an appreciation of Roman culture.
-The language is brought to life for the girls through a variety of teaching and learning strategies which include kinaesthetic, visual and auditory activities as well as creative projects.
+The language is brought to life for the pupils through a variety of teaching and learning strategies, including kinaesthetic, visual and auditory activities as well as creative projects.
 Through studying classical civilisation pupils develop creative and higher-order thinking skills as they encounter the myths, legends and cultures of the ancient world.
-Greek is taught from ab initio in Year 10 and provides an excellent means of intellectual challenge for those who enjoy such challenges.

-The Classics Department has a wide range of resources that include a comprehensive library which pupils are welcome to browse through and borrow from, physical artefacts and, for those taking examinations, past papers.
-The Department has two main teaching areas: one room in main school, and one room in the 6th form house.
+The Classics Department has a wide range of resources, including a comprehensive library which pupils are welcome to browse through and borrow from, physical artefacts and, for those taking examinations, past papers.
+The Department has two main teaching areas: one room in main school, and one room in the Sixth Form Farmhouse.

 Year 7-9 Latin and Classics

-In Year 7, as well as studying basic accidence and syntax, students cover topics including gladiatorial combat, the Roman theatre, religious customs, and the city of Pompeii.
+In Year 7, as well as studying basic accidence and syntax,pupils cover topics such as gladiatorial combat, the Roman theatre, religious customs, and the city of Pompeii.

 In Year 8 they go on to look at Roman Britain and the Celts, Egypt as a Roman province, and the spread of the Roman Empire.
 During this time, they will progress to translations of longer passages and more complex grammar.

-In Year 9 girls will either continue studying Latin or move to a non-linguistic course which focuses on a mixture of Greek mythology, tragedy, comedy, and the ubiquitous Olympic Games.
+In Year 9 pupils will either continue studying Latin or move to a non-linguistic course which focuses on a mixture of Greek mythology, tragedy, comedy, and the ubiquitous Olympic Games.

-Challenge & Extension: Pupils also have the opportunity to attend Greek Club in Year 9.
-We provide a variety of trips, both abroad and within the UK, such as to Corinium, Bath, Fishbourne, Parc Asterix, the British Museum and the Ashmolean.
+Challenge & Extension: We provide a variety of trips, both abroad and within the UK, such as to Corinium, Bath, Fishbourne, Parc Asterix, the British Museum and the Ashmolean.
 The classical community within the school is strong as we hold events such as film nights and external speakers which are open to all years.

 Years 10-11 Classical Civilisation GCSE

-The study of Classical Civilisation at St Gabriel’s is centred around allowing students to interact personally with the ancient world and give them unforgettable experiences that put them in the shoes (or sandals) of their Greek and Roman ancestors.
-Pupils are encouraged to engage critically and emotionally with the cultures that we study through discussion, argument, and access to primary sources from the time.
+The study of Classical Civilisation at St Gabriel’s is centred around allowing pupils to interact personally with the ancient world and give them unforgettable experiences that put them in the shoes (or sandals) of their Greek and Roman ancestors.
+Pupils are encouraged to engage critically and emotionally with the cultures that we study through discussion, argument, and access to primary sources.
 They will have the opportunity to participate in a sacrifice, experience education the Roman way (with wax tablets) and enjoy a symposium with an authentic game or two of kottabos.
 The new GCSE course covers topics such as myths and gods, epic poetry, and the heroes of the Greek world.
-To supplement their understanding we provide trips to sites of archaeological interest like Sicily and Greece, as well as museums and plays, which allows pupils to place their knowledge within a real-life context.
+To supplement their understanding, we provide trips to sites of archaeological interest, such as Sicily and Greece, as well as museums and plays, allowing pupils to place their knowledge within a real-life context.

 Challenge & Extension: There are many opportunities within the course; individual research projects and challenging essay titles providing the chance to delve deeply into the vast array of subject material and to develop higher-order thinking skills.
 There is also the opportunity to get really “up close and personal” with the ancient world through a variety of extra-curricular visits, both in the UK and abroad.